TIGRLab/TIGRSlurm-Docs/README.md

 The rule when writing these directives is thus the following:

-**For any set of resources specified by directives, you are limiting yourself to machines willing to provide AT LEAST ALL OF THEM.!**
+**For any set of resources specified by directives, you are limiting yourself to machines willing to provide AT LEAST ALL OF THEM!**

-**Ask for the smallest amount of resources that works!**
+*Ask for the smallest amount of resources that works!*

 Using [Resource Allocation](LINKHERE), [Logging](LINKHERE), and [GRES](LINKHERE) in Slurm will be covered later in their own respective sections in more detail.